lucid-kv/lucid/README.md

 ## Command Line Interface

-You can take a look to the Lucid command line on at https://asciinema.org/a/277538.
+You can take a look at the Lucid command line on at https://asciinema.org/a/277538.

 ```